tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ### Built-in dialog

 By default, the updater uses a built-in dialog API from Tauri.
+The dialog will only check for a new update when the app was just launched or when you manually [emit](../../api/js/event.md#emit) the `"tauri://update"` event.

 ![New Update](https://i.imgur.com/UMilB5A.png)